eCommerce Innovations Upgrade Manufacturing & Distribution

 Reshaping Industrial Processes with Digital Technology

 Manufacturers and distributors face an increasing demand to integrate their processes in ways that foster greater collaboration, mobility, communication capabilities, visualization and analytics.
-Digital tech can provide a wealth of information to company stakeholders to facilitate making better decisions.
+Digital tech, such as a manufacturing eCommerce integration, can provide a wealth of information to company stakeholders to facilitate making better decisions.
 Although manufacturing and distributing processes still involve real-world commodities, assembly lines, suppliers of raw materials, supply chains and worker management, many business processes are now based on exchanging information.
 The financial services industry can serve as a business model because it has long used large and liquid data exchanges and proprietary processes for customers while generating intense competition.

 Online exchanges for B2B companies offer auctions, automatic shipments and lower intermediary fees.
 Some exchanges offer value-added benefits for their customers such as buying and selling used tools and equipment, locating new business opportunities, bringing manufacturers and financiers together, managing payroll and benefits for organizations and other sophisticated incentives.

 Exchanges are just one of the many options that the industry must adopt to stay competitive.
 A Harvard Business Review report suggests that B2B companies must adapt to emergent business models or risk failure.
 Emerging models include mega-exchanges, E-speculators, solution providers, specialist originators and sell-side asset exchanges.

 What to Look for in Manufacturing & Distribution Development Partnerships